Jo-bot86/movie-app/docs/intro.md

 ## Setting up the dev env

 We will seperate the server and client app.
 For this purpose we create a folder server and client inside of our project folder.
-Open the terminal and navigate into your workspace and run the following commands
+We open the terminal and navigate into to workspace and run the following commands

 ```cmd
 mkdir movie-app